klodmetushllari/java-interpreter/README.md

 # Java Interpreter

-A simple command-line interpreter that supports basic arithmetic operations, variable assignments, and built-in functions.
+A command-line interpreter implemented in Java that follows a classic interpreter architecture with lexical analysis, parsing, and execution phases.
+The interpreter supports basic arithmetic operations, variable management, and built-in functions.

+## Architecture

+The project implements a classic interpreter design pattern with the following components:

+- **Lexer**: Converts input text into tokens
+- **Parser**: Transforms tokens into an Abstract Syntax Tree (AST)
+- **Evaluator**: Executes the AST nodes to produce results

+### Design Patterns

+The implementation utilizes several design patterns:
+- **Interpreter Pattern**: For parsing and evaluating expressions
+- **Composite Pattern**: In the AST structure
+- **Strategy Pattern**: For different input handling strategies
+- **Visitor Pattern**: For evaluating AST nodes

 ## Features